All Episodes

 But he said the pain must be shared to deal with the fallout from the Wall Street collapse.

-The budget will cost the city of New York.
+The budget will cost the city of New York, excuse me, an estimated $650 million in state aid.

 But it's the $4 billion in new fees and taxes that might aggravate everyday New Yorkers.

-I mean, if if you ask me, the average New Yorker should have gotten so ticked off about this years ago, but the average New Yorker didn't.
+I mean, if you ask me, the average New Yorker should have gotten so ticked off about this years ago, but the average New Yorker didn't.

-And this is what they get.
+They just keep electing these people, and this is what they get.

-You see it on the upper west side constantly.
+You see it on the Upper West Side constantly.

 You see, these people are constantly been over grabbing their ankles, just waiting for the next time.

-I know some places are doing it for fun, but I mean, to them it's a civic responsibility.
+I know some places are doing it for fun, but I mean, to them, it's a civic responsibility.

-Gonna be an iPod tax that charges state and local sales tax for digitally delivered entertainment services.
+It's going to be an iPod tax that charges state and local sales tax for digitally delivered entertainment services.

-Now you want to try to imagine the mechanics of this.
+Now, you want to try to imagine the mechanics of this.

-When you start taxing or even charging for downloads, people have found a way around it each and every time.
+People have found a way around it each and every time.

-That's why the music industry is in a tizzy here, trying to figure out how to get paid for what it does.
+That's why the music industry is in a tizzy here trying to figure out how to get paid for what it does.

 Only idiots go to the store and buy CDs now.